Bam6561/AethelResourcePack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Minecraft resource pack created for Aethel SMP S3.5.

-See the [Wiki](https://github.com/Bam6561/AethelResourcePackS3.5/wiki/Home) for documentation on its namespaces and guidelines on how to add content in a consistent format.

 <p align="right"><a href="#top">Back to Top</a></p>